-- Make an appointment with a Harley-Davidson dealer for inspection and service prior to the first 1,000 mi (1,600 km), and as soon as possible after any issue arises - 2.
+- Make an appointment with a Harley-Davidson dealer for inspection and service prior to the first 1,600 km (1,000 mi), and as soon as possible after any issue arises. - 2.
 Bring this owner's manual with you when you visit your authorized Harley-Davidson dealer to have your motorcycle inspected and serviced. - Have the dealer technician sign the maintenance record in the owner's manual at the proper mileage interval.
 These records should be retained by the owner as proof of proper maintenance. - 4.
 Keep receipts covering any parts, service or maintenance performed.